xieshiyao/xerus/doc/tensor.md

 E = xerus::Tensor({2,2,2}, xerus::Tensor::Representation::Dense, xerus::Tensor::Initialisation::None);
 ~~~

-Other common tensors (apart from the 0 tensor) are available through named constructors:
+Other commonly used tensors (apart from the 0 tensor) are available through named constructors:
 ~~~.cpp
 // a 2x3x4 tensor with all entries = 1
 xerus::Tensor::ones({2,3,4});